binbang12/minimalistphotography/README.md

 ---
 *This section covers training a new mod about how we use comments to create a friendly community.
 For each new mod learning Comments, the steps below should be completed, with adjustments made as needed on a case-by-case basis.*

    The first task that we'll be covering is comments on posts.
 As mentioned, we try to have a mod comment on every post.
 If you come across a post without one, feel free to step in!
 We hope that all mods will check for posts in need of comments once or twice a day.
 Additionally, you'll also notice the "needs-attention" channel in our Discord server.
 If a post has gone without a mod comment for over 5 hours, our bot will send us an alert there, so if you happen to see an alert and have the time, please comment on the post, then delete the alert.
+We will be looking for comments from you on posts in our subreddit.

    When making comments on posts, we ask that they be friendly and be unique (no copy-paste).
 Other then that, the message is entirely up to you.
 All comments should mention the user who posted, to alert them.
 To do this, you include "u/", followed by their username in your message.

    You may notice that each user has a Level number assigned when they post.
 We created this automated process using automoderator and each user's in-sub karma tally.
 The levels are "First Post" and then Levels 1 (2 karma) - 68 (10,000 karma).
-If you notice the post's flair is "First Post", please welcome them to r/MinimalistPhotography!
+If you notice a post with a "First Post" flair, please compliment thier pohoto, add a friendly welcome, include their u/username, and mention r/MinimalistPhotography in the comment as well.
+Here's an example:  "This composition is effortlessly balanced and subject well-centered u/username.
+Welcome to r/minimalistphotography!"
+We will be looking for similar comments from you going forward.

+    We normally give new mods a few days to do comments on the sub (both regular comments and Welcome Comments) before moving onto the next training step.
+Let us know if you would prefer to move forward with the next training step sooner.

 **Over the next couple days, ensure that the new mod has understood the instructions up until now, and is commenting properly and regularly.
 If you notice a lack of comments, feel free to give them a gentle nudge or ask them if they need help with anything.**